turkman-linux/ymp/README.md

 ## Features
-* 🇹🇷 Made in Turkiye 🇹🇷
+* 🇹🇷 Made in Türkiye 🇹🇷
 * Binary / Source package support
 * Use flag support (for source packages only)
 * Built-in httpd